 The purchase funnel is still relevant and important.
 While the process people go through before they become customers may have become quicker, it hasn’t changed.

 Without customers, the brand ladder is irrelevant and unimportant.
 You can’t empower customers if you don’t have any.
 Companies have to look at both the short-term and long-term for the best results.

 Great marketers and companies make sure that they address both the purchase funnel and the brand ladder when they create their strategy.
-It’s good business to make sure that you delight your customers so that they continue to purchase from you, and eventually make you apart of their everyday lives, but it’s also important to know how a person became your customer in the first place.
+It’s good business to make sure that you delight your customers so that they continue to purchase from you and eventually make you a part of their everyday lives.
+Still, it’s also important to know how a person became your customer in the first place.